-Stock Market A to Z: What is It Really?
+Stock Market A to Z: What Is It Really?

 Many people call the stock market the greatest wealth-creating mechanism of all time.
 Millionaires often credit stock market investing as the key to their wealth.
-Do you want to become rich?
-If so, you need to understand investing.
-But investing can feel intimidating to even the smartest people.

 For those who feel intimidated, we’re starting a series for you: Stock Market A to Z. We’re starting with the extreme basics, cutting through jargon and bad advice to explain what the stock market is and how to invest in it.

 Try to answer that question.
 Perhaps you pictured a chart like this one:

 Or maybe you pictured the famous charging bull and fearless girl statues on Wall Street:

 Some people picture a screen of ticker symbols:

 As a kid, I pictured people screaming at each other while looking at huge screens on the floor of the New York Stock Exchange.
 You probably thought to yourself, “The stock market is a market in which stocks are bought and sold.”
 That’s what I thought when I posed the question to myself.

 Now I have a degree in economics and seven years of investing experience.
 I’ve even written about investing for three years.
 Still, that was my first stab at a definition.

 Most of us hear a lot of Wall Street jargon, but we can’t pinpoint a definition of the stock market.
 Some of us associate it with popular indexes like the Dow Jones Industrial Average or the Standard & Poor’s (S&P) 500: